tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the level of detail the log has.
+    Specify the level of detail the log has.
     You can learn more about log levels from the :ref:`log_level <cfg_logging-log_level>` option description.
     Note that the ``flightrec_logs_log_level`` value might differ from ``log_level``.